danbev/learning-wasi/notes/wasmtime.md

 ```
 InputStream = int
 ```
-So this python variable would be generated to reprent this wit type alias:
+So this python variable would be generated to represent this wit type alias:
 ```wit
 interface streams {
     ...